-Bracknell Forest caters well for horse riding with bridleways, byways and restricted byways to the north of the borough and tracks in Swinley Forest.
+Bracknell Forest is great for horse riding.
+It has bridleways, byways and restricted byways to the north of the borough and tracks in Swinley Forest.

-Please note that horse riding is not normally permitted on public footpaths or pavements and please be aware of other users of public rights of way.
+Horse riding is not normally permitted on public footpaths or pavements.
+Please be aware of other users of public rights of way.

 This 10-mile circuit in the parish of Binfield consists of byways, bridleways and quiet country roads which form two loops, each approximately 5 miles in length.
 The bridle circuit passes through attractive rural scenery leaving the more busy roads behind.
 In addition, there are several off-road sections suitable for cantering.